Nadine2016/knative/project.md

 ### How can I see details about a project?

-From the Coligo console, you can see a details of a project by clicking on the name of a project from the [Coligo Projects page](https://cloud.ibm.com/knative/projects){: external}.
+From the Coligo console, you can see details of a project by clicking on the name of a project from the [Coligo Projects page](https://cloud.ibm.com/knative/projects){: external}.

 You can also run the [`project get`](/docs/knative?topic=knative-kn-cli#cli-project-get) command.
 Replace `PROJECT_NAME` with the name of your project.